 You should expect to see a drop in range when driving your electric vehicle in winter.
 They may only go about half as far than usual before requiring a charge.
 Many of today’s EVs can get up to around 200 miles before they need to be charged.
 It’s smart to prepare for half that capacity during colder weather.

 Turning the heat up too much or keeping it running for too long is the number one battery drainer in winter and can decrease your electric vehicle’s range by up to 30%.
 To consume less energy while driving, turn on heated seats and heated steering wheel and turn down the HVAC System.

-At higher speeds on the motorway, an electric motor consumes more energy than at lower speeds.
-A lot of energy can be saved by driving at a moderate speed on the motorway.
+At higher speeds, an electric motor consumes more energy than at lower speeds.
+A lot of energy can be saved by driving at a moderate speed.
 As an example: the difference in energy consumption between 65 mph or 70 mph can easily increase to 20%.

 Also use the cruise control as much as possible.
-A engine uses the least energy if the car it is driven at a constant speed.
+An motor uses the least energy if the car it is driven at a constant speed.
 The cruise control is the perfect tool for this.

 If you are traveling on longer journeys it is advised to keep your phone charged up and take an emergency kit with you, If you break down, you’ll need to get out of the car to stay safe

 Extra clothes and waterproofs